 In theory, my pmail warehouse does have a staff of search people who can sort through and find a given pmail if I need it.
 Unfortunately, my company chose the Outlook pmail warehouse, so the searcher people are actually illiterate and, in practice, can’t find jack shit.
 But if you know the rough date, they can sometimes find the approximate layer in your Inbin.
 My friend at another company uses the Google warehouse and their search staff is incomparably better at finding old pmails, but sometimes they also turn up transcripts of old phone conversations that you didn’t even know were being recorded.
 I’m still trying to decide which I prefer.

-I do have some actual work to do, so I grab a stamp, an envelope, a piece of paper, a pen, I address the envelope, put the stamp on it, put my return address on it, quickly dash off a letter to Brandon.
+I do have some actual work to do, so I grab a stamp, an envelope, a piece of paper, a pen, I address the envelope, put the stamp on it, put my return address on it, begin crafting my epistle to Brandon.

 As I’m about to put it in the envelope, I realize that although nobody else needs to be at, or even know about, the meeting on the Simpson contract, there are a lot of people who might want to track progress on this obscure project.
 So I grab 26 envelopes, 26 stamps, 26 pre-printed return address labels, make 26 copies of my letter to Brandon, add the 26 names to the CC list so Brandon knows who to reply to, put one copy in each envelope, address them all, and then drop the original and all 26 copies in the Outgoing mailbox.